dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 In fact, <code>*c*(*T*)</code> is even a *basic type.*
 If in that rule, the type constructor were optional,
 D would have primary types already.

+Another related issue is [24007](https://issues.dlang.org/show_bug.cgi?id=24007) *Function/delegate literals cannot specify linkage.*
+It can be solved with a simple addition to the grammar.

 ## Prior Work